dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

   storageClassName: glusterfs-storage
 ```

-With above PVC we are requesting 10 GiB of non-shared storage.
-Instead of *ReadWriteMany* you could also have specified *ReadWriteOnly* (for read-only) and *ReadWriteOnce* (for non-shared storage, only one pod can mount at a time).
+With above PVC we are requesting 10 GiB of shared storage.
+Instead of *ReadWriteMany* you could also have specified *ReadWriteOnly* (for read-only) and *ReadWriteOnce* (for non-shared storage, where only one pod can mount at a time).

 &#8680; Submit the PVC to the system like so: